brainandforce/Electrum.jl/README.md

 This project is just starting to get off the ground, but here's what we have planned:

   * Reading and writing of common file formats:
       + XTL files
       + CIF files
       + abinit input and output files
   * Manipulation of data grids associated with crystal structures
       + Real space grid reinterpolation
+  * Other operations
+      + Converting k-point meshes to symmetry-reduced lists of weighted k-points

 ...and more that we will decide in time!
 If you'd like to contibute, be sure to read the included [contributing guidelines.](CONTRIBUTING.md)